 Proof of English language proficiency must be submitted by all applicants for whom English is not the first language.
 In order to prove English language proficiency, applicants must submit an official score report from either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Service).
-The minimum scores for admission are: TOEFL: 79 (internet-based test) 550 (paper-based test)
+The minimum scores for admission are: TOEFL: 84 (internet-based test)